The Ultimate Feng Shui Master Algorithm. Feng Shui = Intention + Relationship + Ritual. Top Feng Shui ‘Recipe’ for Success and Solving Problems.

 Yes!
 But it all depends on the feng shui algorithm you use – or your assumptions if you like.
 In the same way, as “does a recipe for baking a cheesecake work?” it all depends on both the recipe and the way it is made.
 Even the worst cheesecake in the world, even if it’s inedible, is still a cheesecake – it’s just a bad cheesecake.
 Thinking about how feng shui works in terms of algorithms is a very useful and instructive way of understanding how feng shui works as well as deconstructing and decoding it.

 Feng shui = intention + relationship + ritual

 What is an algorithm?

 An algorithm is a process or set of specific rules to be followed to solve problems (and calculations, especially by a computer).
-Algorithms are step-by-step instructions give to a computer when you also feed it with date.
+Algorithms are step-by-step instructions given to a computer when you also feed it with data.
 In short, an algorithm is a very specific and unambiguous recipe.
 To be factual, I’ve used the metaphor of a recipe as a starting point to get a general idea across.
-A ‘cooking recipe’ may not be exactly an algorithm because quite often a recipe doesn’t exactly specify the precise quantities, or the order of the steps, etc. As experience shows, especially with new recipes, the outcome might be delicious or a mess.
+A ‘cooking recipe’ may not be exactly an algorithm because, quite often, a recipe doesn’t exactly specify the precise quantities, the order of the steps, etc. As experience shows, especially with new recipes, the outcome might be delicious or a mess.
 An algorithm always produces the same results if followed correctly in its context.
 And context is everything.